raydipanwita/Database/README.md

     a join, create new records, update and delete.
   * **Integrate a relational database to a program** by test-driving classes which implement CRUD methods to send SQL queries to a database.
+  * **Explain how your program communicates with the database** by creating a sequence diagram.

 You will achieve these by working through a sequence of exercises and challenges over one week.